ejade42/ggDNAvis/README.md

 extract and sort them with `extract_methylation_from_dataframe()`.
-This function works extremely similarly to `extract_and_sort_sequences()` (as explained with examples previously in the [many sequences arrangement customisation](#42-sequence-arrangement-customisation) section), but instead of taking a single argument for the sequence column to extract, it takes three arguments for locations, probabilites, and sequence length colnames to extract:
+This function works extremely similarly to `extract_and_sort_sequences()` (as explained with examples previously in the [many sequences arrangement customisation](#52-sequence-arrangement-customisation) section), but instead of taking a single argument for the sequence column to extract, it takes three arguments for locations, probabilities, and sequence length colnames to extract:

 ``` r